Why you may want to think twice before mailing checks in USPS boxes - NewsBreak

 SPRINGFIELD, Mass. ( WWLP ) — Police in Massachusetts have warned residents and businesses not to place envelopes with checks inside of United States Postal Service collection boxes.
 Officials said the issue has popped up across the country.

-Nexstar’s WWLP recently received a call from a resident of West Brookfield that a USPS blue dropbox in their town had the drop door reduced in size to just large enough for letter-sized envelopes.
+Nexstar’s WWLP recently received a call from a resident of West Brookfield that a USPS blue drop box in their town had the drop door reduced in size to just large enough for letter sized envelopes.
 Previously, patrons had been able to deposit larger prepaid postage envelopes, but now they don’t fit in the slot.
-The change was made to prevent thieves from “fishing,” where they use an item (such as a mousetrap) tied with a string and covered in glue or other sticky substance and drop it into the box in an effort to capture and steal mail.Nail gun sold at Walmart recalled over ‘involuntary discharge’ of nails
+The change was made to prevent thieves from “fishing,” where they use an item (such as a mouse trap) tied with a string and covered in glue or other sticky substance and drop it into the box in an effort to capture and steal mail.Package deal: US Postal Service slows service with 10-year plan looming

 USPS Strategic Communications Specialist Steve Doherty said that these incidents have been an issue nationwide.